INITIAL INFORMATION TO PROVIDE

 Smoking?
 The 90% of yachts do not allow smoking inside.
 If you wish to smoke inside the yacht you should check with the captain or broker if this is a potential problem before the charter is signed.

 Sunscreens?
-Of course, the yacht will have a good range of sun creams, but it is always best to let them know your preference or, better still, take your own, especially the high-factor waterproof creams that might not be available locally.
+Of course, the yacht will have a good range of sun lotions, but it is always best to let them know your preference or, better still, take your own, especially the high-factor waterproof creams that might not be available locally.
 Do avoid oil-based sunscreens as these tend to stain expensive chair fabrics and teak decks.
 Even in the hottest areas, take some light, long-sleeved cover-up clothes at some time during a cruise in a hot climate you will certainly need to reduce your exposure to the sun as sunlight reflected from water can double normal exposure.

 Complaints?
 Any problem you might have, please tell your charter broker or the Captain at once: a problem with the yacht’s equipment, a complaint about the behavior of a crew member or whatever is the matter, let us know it at once.
 Bottled up grievances can ruin holidays and a word in time will certainly lead to the problem being solved.